Jobs Career Advice Post Job

 8. Include additional information that is relevant to the job you are applying for

-9. Proofread and make sure all the information listed are correct
+9. Proofread and make sure all the information listed is correct

 10. Write an accompanying cover letter